rapidsai/cuml/cpp/include/cuml/experimental/fil/Implementation.md

 Where we _need_ to provide distinct logic between GPU and CPU implementations, we do so in implementation headers.
 In `infer/cpu.hpp`, we have a fully-defined template for CPU specializations of `detail::inference::infer`.
-If `raft_proto::GPU_ENABLED` is `true`, we also include the failure case for the GPU specialization.
+If `raft_proto::GPU_ENABLED` is `false`, we also include the GPU specializations, which will simply throw an exception if invoked.
 In `infer/gpu.hpp` we *declare* but do not *define* the GPU specializations.
-In `infer/gpu.cuh` we provide the definition for the GPU specializations.
+In `infer/gpu.cuh` we provide the full working definition for the GPU specializations.

 `infer.hpp` includes `infer/cpu.hpp` and `infer/gpu.hpp`, but *not*
 `infer/gpu.cuh`.
 Instead, `infer/gpu.cuh` is included directly in the CUDA